privly/privly.github.io/pages/about.md

 - Own your content, you do

 Privly has proven itself as a concept.
 You can use it right now with Facebook, Gmail, Google+, Twitter, Reddit, and just about anywhere else.
 As we refine the [extensions](/download.html) and develop versions for other browsers, we hope you will check back.
-Sign up for an  [invitation](/pages/invite.html),  [donate](/pages/donate.html), or get a developer account and  [start building](/pages/join.html)!

 ## How does it work?